Conservative caucus likely expands in Missouri Senate after GOP primary wins

 “The 100 PAC invested in four races.
 We won all four,” said Jim Lembke, a former state senator and legislative staffer running 100 PAC, a political action committee aligned with the conservative caucus.

-“These candidates proudly carried our banner,” Lemkbe said.
+“These candidates proudly carried our banner,” Lembke said.
 “The message of the conservative caucus resonated with the grassroots base.”

 While there are Democratic candidates in many of these districts, in past elections they have each been solidly Republican, making the primary winner likely to prevail in November.